SmartBaby626/pybeans_lib/README.md

 ## Installation
 Simply type

-    pip install pybEaNs
+    pip install py-bEaNs

 into your console, and you're ready to bean
 ## Usage
 Firstly, import the module:

-    import pybEaNs
+    import py-bEaNs
   Then to encode use:

-    pybEaNs.bean("This code is a sacrifice to the bean lords") and to decode:
+    py-bEaNs.bean("This code is a sacrifice to the bean lords") and to decode:

-    pybEaNs.debean("Im too lazy to generate some actually encoded text for this tutorial")
+    py-bEaNs.debean("Im too lazy to generate some actually encoded text for this tutorial")

 ## Reviews
 480g of my 500g can of baked beans recommend this product!